liorjaffe/Blueprint-Enapter-Cloud_SMA-Sunny-Tripower-Core2-STP-110-60/README.md

 ## Status

-The blueprint was successfully tested on an Enapter Virtual UCM on September 9, 2026.
+The blueprint was successfully tested on an Enapter Virtual UCM.
 The inverter was detected and continuously provided live telemetry data.
 The successful connection log reported:

 ```text
 SunSpec connection ready, holdings at register 40000 with Unit ID 1